 Additionally, the vestry is committed to the spiritual life and growth of the congregation.
 Together with the rector, they have a responsibility to model the mission of the parish as they lead them in fulfilling that mission.

 The vestry at St. Thomas’ Parish consists of the rector, two wardens, and nine vestry members.
-A secretary and a treasurer also serve.
+A clerk and a treasurer also serve.

-Karen has a daughter, Kay, who is a sophomore at Pomona College and a feline “fur-baby,” Felix.
+Karen has a daughter, Kay, who attends Pomona College and a feline “fur-baby,” Felix.

 Reggie Greer – Reggie works as the Constituent Engagement Director at Victory Institute, where he engages and coordinates activities for LGBTQ elected officials across the country.
 Greer previously served as Dep.
 Director of Public Engagement at the US Dept. of Transportation.
 Appointed by Pres.
 Obama and Sec.
 Foxx in 2014, he served as DOT’s liaison to the White House Business Council, engaging business leaders across the country on a wide range of programs and issues.
 In 2016, Reggie was appointed to Washington, DC Mayor Bowser’s LGBTQ Advisory Committee.
 He received his BA from Georgetown Univ. in 2009.